jolisper/bulk_operations/README.md

 # BulkOperations

-Run your objects methods in a multithreaded and bulked way
+Run your objects methods in a multi-threaded and bulked way.

+## Motivation
+You want to define different operations in a single object and you want to run them as a bulk and in a unordered (asynchronous) way.
+Also, you want to run them as a sequence, in the same order you called them.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'bulk_methods'
+    gem 'bulk_operations'

 And then execute: